Security at qub

 - An attacker who intercepts traffic between your browser and our infrastructure.
 TLS terminates at our CDN edge; sealed payloads are already encrypted before transit.

-- An attacker who attempts to bind a forged author email to a signing key.
+- An attacker who tries to bind a forged author email to a signing key.
 Email attestation requires possession of both the private signing key and a one-time code delivered to the email inbox.

 - A compromised drand beacon operator.
 The drand network uses threshold BLS signatures across multiple independent operators; a minority cannot forge early-release signatures.